Building community in Somerville and beyond

 • Longer pedestrian crossing times at applicable intersections

-• City-wide program to shovel and de-ice sidewalks through contractors or neighborhood volunteers
+• City-wide program to shovel and de-ice sidewalks either through city services or third-party contractors who can bid for neighborhoods

 • Increase number of crosswalks between Boston Ave and Dilboy Stadium